partic2/PxpRpc/README.md

 # Pxp RPC

+### Introduce

 PxpRpc(pursuer cross platform remote procedure call) is a very tiny rpc library aim to call and interchange data cross platform and language with high performance and little load.

-Currently , This project is in early state and only implement server and test on Java(>=1.6) platform
+Currently , This project is in early state, and implemented on below platform

+server on java(>=1.6)
+server on c
+tcp server on c with tbox

+### rpc message format

-the message format is defined like below.
+The rpc message format is defined like below.

 ```c